JuliaGraphics/ColorSchemes.jl/README.md

 ## ColorSchemes

-This package provides some tools for working with colorschemes and colormaps.
+This package provides tools for working with colorschemes and colormaps.
 As well as providing many pre-made colormaps and schemes, this package allows you to extract colorschemes from images and use them in plots or other graphics programs.

 This package relies on the [Colors.jl](https://github.com/JuliaGraphics/Colors.jl) package.